ACGaming/UniversalTweaks/README.md

 * **Corpse**
     * **Opening GUIs Off-thread Fix:** Fixes opening up GUIs on a non-client thread
 * **Divine RPG**
+    * **Fix Consuming Incorrect Hand:** Fix various DivineRPG items consuming the item in the main hand regardless of the hand actually used
 * **Effortless Building**
     * **Block Transmutation Fix:** Fixes Effortless Building ignoring Metadata when checking for items in inventory
 * **Electroblob's Wizardry**